udecode/plate/packages/find-replace/README.md

 # Plate find and replace plugin

-This package implements find and replace plugin for Plate.
+This package implements the find and replace plugin for Plate.

 ## Documentation